bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 talk about the other side: optimal betting strategies using some very interesting results from some very famous mathematicians in the 50s and 60s.
-I'll spend some time digging through some of the math, introducing some new concepts (at least to me), seting the problem up and doing a quick sketch of the proof.
+I'll spend some time digging through some of the math, introducing some new concepts (at least to me), setting the problem up and digging into some of the math.
 We'll be looking at it from the lens of our simplest probability
 problem: the coin flip.
 As usual, I will not be covering the part that shows you how to make a fotune -- that's an exercise best left to the reader.